Kotti/Kotti/docs/first_steps/installation.rst

 - ``build_essential`` and ``python-dev`` (on Debian or Ubuntu)
 - or ``Xcode`` (on OSX)
 - Includes support for PostgreSQL, MySQL and SQLite (tested regularly), and a list of `other SQL databases`_.
-SQLite may be used for easy development, and for many use cases.
-Install other databases as needed.
+SQLite is available in the default install, so may be used for easy development, and may prove to be adequate for some deployments.
+However, Kotti is flexible for installation of your choice of database during development or at deployment.
 - Kotti takes advantage of Pyramid's built-in WSGI server called Waitress, as a default server.
 Install other WSGI servers such as Apache and Nginx as needed.
+See the Pyramid documentation for a variety of server and server configuration options.

 Installation using ``virtualenv``
 ---------------------------------